TarekVito/ColorCoherenceVector/README.md

 CCV : This is the normal Color Coherence Vector

-ICCV : This is an Improved Color Coherence Vector by adding max-connected pixels’ spatial information without affecting the performance
+ICCV : This is an Improved Color Coherence Vector by adding max coherent pixels’ spatial information without affecting the performance

-Parallel implementation based on this paper : Comparing Images Using Color Coherence Vectors (1996) - http://goo.gl/LkWkbi -
+Parallel implementation based on these papers :

+  1) Comparing Images Using Color Coherence Vectors (1996) - http://goo.gl/LkWkbi -
+  2) An Improved Color Coherence Vector - http://goo.gl/FjXHje -

-getCCV function takes an image and returns the Color Coherence Vector that describe this Image.
+getCCV and getICCV function take an image and return the Color Coherence Vector that describe this Image.

 You can compare images using this vector.